 Among her top picks is Mykonos, an island that attracts travelers in search of good beaches and great nightlife.
 The pace is refreshingly relaxed and slow, that is, before sundown.
 "You can stay at the beach until 7 p.m. no problem.
 You get to the restaurant around 10 p.m., you start eating around midnight, and you leave the restaurant at about 1:30 or 2 a.m.
 Then you go out dancing if you feel like it.
 Honestly, having long days like that changes your life."

 While the piercing purple lavender fields of Provence, France, might seem like an exotic faraway land, Doré admits it's a familiar second home.
 "Interestingly enough, I spent so much time there in my 20s that I almost took it for granted.
 But now I know there are very few places as inspiring in the world," she tells MyDomaine.
 "I would recommend renting a house and touring a little bit every day, but also just taste the slow life, go to the market, have a glass of wine en terrasse, take a nap…"

 A favorite among the French, La Côte Basque is a must-see, says Doré.
 Perched on the border between France and Spain, it's a great starting point to jump to San Sebastian and Bilbao, too.
 Don't miss Biarritz, part elegant resort town, part laid-back surfing spot.
 Cite de l'Océan et du Surf, an ocean conservation museum is also a must.

 Venturing to Spain after France?
-Add these hot spots to your list.
+Add these Spanish hot spots to your list.

 This story was originally published in September 2017 and updated in May 2018.